OlcorOlcor/OpenPresentationsForEducation/progress-log.md

 - Added a grid layout to App.tsx
 - Tried to get a custom extension for marked working, so far without any luck
 - To do so I followed marked [official documentation](https://marked.js.org/using_pro)

+## 5.11.2023

+- Created custom tokenizer that matches user defined areas in markdown
+    - Areas currently can't overlap
+        - possible solution: regex lookahead
+- Said tokenizer is currently not compatible with the marked library.